ashutoshmjain/gita/src/how.md

 ![cnnTrackers](./cnnTrackers.png)

 As a reader, you have options to block cookies through browser settings.
 But most of the time such choices are binary - yes or no. If you chose "No", you won't be able to load most of the websites.
-In effect, they are useless to an average user.
+In effect, such settings are useless to an average user.

 A better compromise is to use [duckduck go](https://chromewebstore.google.com/detail/duckduckgo-privacy-essent/bkdgflcldnnnapblkhphbgpggdiikppg)  privacy extension.
 It stops trackers (and cookies) that are there for the sole purpose of profiling, but it allows those needed for the application functions.
 Not an ideal case but still the best among available options.